PRINCIPAL INVESTIGATOR

 RESEARCH ASSOCIATES

-Anna Lawrance – Lab Coordinator
+Anna Lawrance – Research Coordinator

-Eric Mah, MSc
+Eric Mah, PhD

 Eric is a current PhD student in the Cognition and Brain Sciences program at UVic, supervised by Dr. D. Stephen Lindsay.
 His primary research focuses on memory, both basic (free and cued recall) and applied (eyewitness memory, lineups, co-witness conformity).
 In collaboration with the DML, Eric is currently researching individual differences in psychological embeddings – in particular, the ways in which we can measure and represent psychological similarity spaces at the individual level, and how the structure and organizing principles of these spaces are affected by knowledge, expertise and other individual-level factors.